kamek-pf/tftools/README.md

 The following section contains technical details for maintainers/contributors. \
 If you're a user, you don't need to read this.

+### Development
+The `tensorflow` and `models` folders are git submodules for TensorFlow core and their model garden, respectively. \
+Run `git submodules update --init` to get started.
+The `models` repo is huge.

 ### Object detection API
 The object detection API currently relies on the following attributes:
 ```bash